chichundri/Notes/InterviewQues.md

  - Phantom References: The objects which are being referenced by phantom references are eligible for garbage collection.
 But, before removing them from the memory, JVM puts them in a queue called ‘reference queue’.

 108. What is a compile time constant in Java?
 What is the risk of using it?
-a constant whose value known at compile time and compile replaces constant name with value everywhere in code.
+a constant whose value known at compile time and compiler replaces constant name with value everywhere in code.
 `private final int x = 10;`

 109. How bootstrap class loader works in java?

     - Bootstrap class loader
     - Extension class loader
     - System class loader